KNOWN BY NAME, CALLED BY GOD

 This verse reminds us that names carry authority, relationship, and identity.
 To believe in the name of Jesus is to trust who He truly is: Savior, Son of God, King.
 And when we do, He gives us a name too — child of God.
 That identity isn’t earned -- it’s received.
 And from there, the adventure begins.

-The name Jesus, announced to Joseph and Mary through the angels (Matthew 1:21; Luke 1:31), means “Yahweh saves” or “Yahweh is salvation.”
-Transliterated from Hebrew and Aramaic, the name is Yeshua.
-This word is a combination of Ya, an abbreviation for Yahweh, the name of Israel’s God (Exodus 3:14); and the verb yasha, meaning “rescue,” “deliver,” or “save.”
+The name Jesus, announced to Joseph and Mary by angels (Matthew 1:21; Luke 1:31), means “Yahweh saves” or “Yahweh is salvation.”
+Transliterated from Hebrew and Aramaic, the name is Yeshua — a combination of Ya, a shortened form of Yahweh (Exodus 3:14), and yasha, a verb meaning “rescue,” “deliver,” or “save.”

-The name Jesus was quite popular in first-century Judea.
-For this reason, our Lord was often called “Jesus of Nazareth,” distinguishing Him by His childhood home, the town of Nazareth in Galilee (Matthew 21:11; Mark 1:24; Luke 18:37; John 1:45; John 19:19; Acts 2:22).
-Despite its commonness, the name Jesus is remarkably significant.
-Jesus was sent by God for a particular purpose, and His personal name bears witness to that mission.
-Just as the Yeshua/Joshua in the Old Testament led his people to victory over the Canaanites, the Yeshua/Jesus in the New Testament led His people to victory over sin and their spiritual enemies and reunion with God their Father in heaven.
+*The name Jesus was common in first-century Judea, which is why He was often called “Jesus of Nazareth” to distinguish Him by His hometown in Galilee (Matthew 21:11; Mark 1:24; Luke 18:37; John 1:45; John 19:19; Acts 2:22).
+But despite its familiarity, the name is rich with significance.
+Jesus was sent by God for a divine mission — and His very name bears witness to that.
+Just as Yeshua (Joshua) in the Old Testament led Israel into victory over their enemies, Jesus leads His people to victory over sin, spiritual bondage, and separation from the Father.
+His name proclaims His purpose: salvation.

-The name Jesus was quite popular in first-century Judea.
-For this reason, our Lord was often called “Jesus of Nazareth,” distinguishing Him by His childhood home, the town of Nazareth in Galilee (Matthew 21:11; Mark 1:24; Luke 18:37; John 1:45; John 19:19; Acts 2:22).
-Despite its commonness, the name Jesus is remarkably significant.
-Jesus was sent by God for a particular purpose, and His personal name bears witness to that mission.
-Just as the Yeshua/Joshua in the Old Testament led his people to victory over the Canaanites, the Yeshua/Jesus in the New Testament led His people to victory over sin and their spiritual enemies and reunion with God their Father in heaven.
+*The name Jesus was common in first-century Judea, which is why He was often called “Jesus of Nazareth” to distinguish Him by His hometown in Galilee (Matthew 21:11; Mark 1:24; Luke 18:37; John 1:45; John 19:19; Acts 2:22).
+But despite its familiarity, the name is rich with significance.
+Jesus was sent by God for a divine mission — and His very name bears witness to that.
+Just as Yeshua (Joshua) in the Old Testament led Israel into victory over their enemies, Jesus leads His people to victory over sin, spiritual bondage, and separation from the Father.
+His name proclaims His purpose: salvation.

 This video explores Old Testament Scriptures that mention the name of Jesus and reveal truths about who He is.
 These passages, used by early Jewish Christians, gave deeper meaning to His parables and confirmed His identity as the promised Messiah.